wessenstam/ts2019/apis/apis.rst

 APIs: Python Example
 --------------------

+*The estimated time to complete this lab is 90 minutes.*

 Overview
 ++++++++

-**Estimated time to complete: 60 MINUTES**

-The Nutanix Python API Lab will cover a couple of key points.

-- Creation of a simple application running on Python Flask.
-- Creation of a single basic view to display information to the user.
-- A backend model to talk to the Nutanix APIs.
-- JavaScript to create the interface between the front- and back-end parts of the application.
+**In this lab you will be introduced to different versions of the Nutanix APIs and utilize them to create a simple application using the** `Python Flask <http://flask.pocoo.org/>`_ **microframework.
+The application will provide a web front-end to display information to the user and a back-end model to communicate with Nutanix APIs.
+JavaScript will be used to create the interface between the front- and back-end parts of the application.**

 Lab Setup
 +++++++++